jeff4/a7/src/pages/posts/76-palen.md

 * LIst's economic nationalist theories of 40 years earlier were thus "applicable at one time as at another" including the present moment (mid-1880s) in Britain. p.
 25
 * With List as muse, Lloyd helped revive the imperialism of economic nationalism in Britain.

+***

+## Chapter 2 - The Anti-Imperialism of Free Trade
+### 2.1 Intro p.
+51

+***

+### 2.2 Transatlantic Economic Cosmopolitan Confluences: 1846-1870 p.
+55
+* Anti-imperialism, Antislavery, Universal Brotherhood, and Peace

+***

+### 2.3 The Commercial Peace Movement Gets Organized: 1870-1898 p.
+63
+* The mid-century Cobdenite vision of Europe-wide free trade...

+***

+### 2.4 'New Liberal' Free-Trade Theories or Anti-Imperialism and Peace: 1898-1918 p.
+72
+* An explosion of imperial expansion at the turn of the 20th century-- the Sino-Japanese War, the Russo-Japanese War, etc...

+***

+### 2.5 Pax Economica and the New Liberal Radicals 1919-1946 p.
+84
+* In 1918, Henri Lambert laid out...

+***

+### 2.6 Conclusion p.
+91
+* The economic peace movement that arose in the...

+***

+## Chapter 3: Marx and Manchester p.
+93